Andrzej Adamek: Coaching career

 He used to be called one of the most promising coaches of young generation in Poland.
 In 2006, he was named the Polish national basketball team assistant coach, to head coach Andrej Urlep.
 He was an assistant coach of the Polish Basketball National Team during the EuroBasket 2007 in Spain.

-In 2012, he won his first championship as the head coach.
-Adamek, however, has had a very prolific career as an assistant coach.
-He is a 7x Polish Basketball League champion, 2x runner-up and 1x bronze medalist.
+In 2012, Adamek won his first championship as the head coach.
+He is also a 7x Polish Basketball League champion, 2x runner-up and 1x bronze medalist.

 Adamek is the former head coach of the U-18 Polish National Basketball Team.
 In 2019, his team was a runner-up in the FIBA U-18 Division B European Championships, held in Oradea, Romania, and advanced to the top flight Division A. In 2022, Adamek's team finished 9th in the FIBA U-18 European Championships, hosted by the city of İzmir, Turkey] Poland saved the Division A spot for another year.

 In June 2023, Adamek became the head coach of Górnik Wałbrzych, his first club as player, then the tier-2 league team.
 He returned to his hometown after two successful years as the Śląsk Wrocław assistant coach, winning the 2022 Polish Basketball League championship and finishing as runner-up one campaign later.
 In 2023-24, Adamek's Górnik Wałbrzych clinched playoffs as the 2nd seed.
 Eventually, Górnik won the finals against Enea Abramczyk Astoria Bydgoszcz 3-1, despite trailing 0-1, and earned a spot in the Polish Basketball League.
 Górnik returned to top flight after 15 years in lower leagues.